ccbogel/QualCoder/README.md

 You may need to add unstable repos as described at https://www.binarytides.com/enable-testing-repo-debian/

-On some Linux versions ypu will need to install pip
+On some Linux versions you will need to install pip

 `sudo apt install python3-pip`